 Amanda Ross graduated with First Class Honours from the University of Alberta in 2008 with an Honours degree in Philosophy.
 She completed her Juris Doctor at Osgoode Hall Law School in 2012 and was called to the Bar of Ontario in 2013.
 While at Osgoode Hall Ms. Ross was the recipient of numerous awards, including prizes for excellence in criminal law and social justice, and a Dean’s Gold Key award in 2012.
 She worked in the Criminal Division of the law school’s Legal Aid clinic (CLASP), and in 2011 served on the clinic’s Board of Directors.

-As an associate with Cooper, Sandler, Shime & Bergman, Ms. Ross’s practice focuses on criminal, constitutional, regulatory and disciplinary defence litigation at both the trial and appellate levels.
+Ms. Ross’s practice focuses on criminal, constitutional, regulatory and professional discipline defence litigation at both the trial and appellate levels.
 She has appeared before all levels of court, including at the Supreme Court of Canada.
 Ms. Ross also acts as prosecution and appellate counsel for various professional regulatory bodies.

 Ms. Ross sits as a member of the Recent Call Committee of the Criminal Lawyers’ Association and is on the executive board of the Ontario Bar Association.
 She currently serves as Editor for the OBA’s Criminal Justice newsletter.